cancergenetrust/cgtd/README.md

 A submission consists of a JSON manifest file containing basic de-identified clinical data and references to one or more [VCF](https://en.wikipedia.org/wiki/Variant_Call_Format) files.
-The manifest and VCF files are published to IPFS and the path to the manifest file is added to an Ethereum block chain under the Steward's account.
+The manifest and VCF files are published to IPFS and the path to the manifest file is added to an Ethereum block chain under the steward's account.

 Maximilian Haeussler developed the initial [Ethereum contracts](https://github.com/maximilianh/acgi) and [IPFS command line submission tool](https://github.com/maximilianh/knowledger).
 In addition